-DeJoy maintains financial ties to former company as Postal Service awards it a $120 million contract
+DeJoy maintains financial ties to former company as USPS awards it new $120 million contract

 “LDJ Global Strategies, of which Mr. DeJoy is a majority shareholder, leases certain commercial buildings to XPO.
 Such leases were disclosed by Mr. DeJoy in his public financial disclosure report,” Adams said in a statement.
 “In addition, the Office of Government Ethics endorsed Mr. DeJoy’s recusal agreement concerning XPO as an appropriate remedy to resolve any issues concerning the possible appearance of a conflict of interest concerning this landlord/tenant relationship.”

 XPO spokesman Joseph Checkler said the company’s contracts with the Postal Service were awarded through regular procurement mechanisms.
+The company bid for other postal facilities, but was not awarded those contracts.

+“In some cases, we’ve won.
+In other cases, we’ve lost,” Checkler said.

 DeJoy has deep connections to the logistics industry.
 He built his family’s trucking business into a shipping juggernaut after a breakthrough contract with the Postal Service in the early 1990s.
 He sold the business to XPO in 2014 for $615 million.